vmbro/VCF-Operations-vCommunity/README.md

 # VCF Operations vCommunity

 This management pack lowers the knowledge barrier required to add your own content to VCF Operations.
-While the MP Builder is better for quick and simple addition, a native management pack empowers you to build more powerful features.
+While the MP Builder is better for quick and simple addition, a native management pack empowers you to build more advanced features.

 With Phyton programming and VCF Operations API knowledge, you can: